 Since gaining independence in 1945, Indonesia’s economic trajectory has been influenced by various factors, including political instability, regulatory challenges, and fluctuations in oil prices.
 The 1990s were marked by heightened government corruption, leading to economic distortions.
 In the aftermath of the 1997 Asian financial crisis, the government intervened by acquiring private-sector assets, which were subsequently privatised.

-According to the International Monetary Fund’s October 2024 World Economic Outlook, Indonesia’s real GDP is projected to grow by 5.0% in 2024 and 5.1% in 2025.
+According to the International Monetary Fund’s April 2025 World Economic Outlook, Indonesia’s real GDP is projected to grow by 4.7% in 2025 and 2026.

 Indonesia economy: GDP Annual Growth Rate (in%)